nomikoril/RRproject/RRproj.md

 #### Outlier Values
 We check each numeric values if there is any outliers or wrong values by drawing the histogram of it and treat it individually.
-We clearly see that in Age, Annual_Income, Num_Bank_Account, Num_Credit_Card, Interest_Rate, Num_of_Loan, Num_of_Delayed_Payment, Num_Credit_Inquiries, Total_EMI_per_month, Amount_invested_monthly, Monthly_Balance has outliers or wrong values in it.
+We clearly see below variabeles have outliers or wrong values in it.
 We will fix it by using 1 and 3rd quantiles to make outlier values NAN and treat it same as the missing values.

+- Age,
+- Annual_Income,
+- Num_Bank_Account,
+- Num_Credit_Card,
+- Interest_Rate,
+- Num_of_Loan,
+- Num_of_Delayed_Payment,
+- Num_Credit_Inquiries,
+- Total_EMI_per_month,
+- Amount_invested_monthly,
+- Monthly_Balance

 ::: {.cell execution_count=14}
 ```` { .cell-code}